kore75/SPWordReport/README.md

 * .NET Core WebAPI
 * Blazor WASM App for Testing Purposes
-* Syncfusion Library for creating serial word documents and PDF Reports
+* Syncfusion Library for creating serial word documents and PDF Reports **This requires additional licencing depending on our scenario**

 ## Visual Studio Template
 The Template Used is a hosted Blazor WASM Application with Windows Integrated auth using MSAL.

-The boilerplate code will create 2 web app registrations in Azure and provide most of the configuraration Setting out of the box.
+The boilerplate code will create 2 web app registrations in Azure and provide most of the configuraration setting out of the box.

 ## The .NET WebAPI Modifications

+The authentification for OBO is configured by using EnableTokenAcquisitionToCallDownstreamApi.

 ```C#
 // Add services to the container.